 The "Turkish Qualifications Framework", which is defined on a national basis in the country, is largely compatible with the European Qualifications Framework (EQF).
 In this context, vocational education centres determine the curriculum and provide education within the framework of EQF level 3 and vocational and technical Anatolian high schools such as our institution determine the curriculum and provide education within the framework of EQF level 4 qualifications.
-Students who graduate from our institution can be employed in industrial organizations with the title of technician by directly entering business life, or if they continue their higher education in a vocational college, they can become technicians at associate degree level by receiving education within the framework of EQF level 5 qualifications.
-In addition, they can study in faculties of engineering and science within the framework of EQF level 6 qualifications in faculties of engineering and science and obtain a diploma at undergraduate level.
-Thus, they can reach the title of engineer or chemist.
+Students who graduate from our institution can be employed in industrial organizations with the title of technician by directly entering business life, or if they continue their higher education within the framework of eqf level 5 qualifications.
+In addition, they can study in faculties of engineering and science within the framework of eqf level 6 qualifications in faculties of engineer or chemist.
 In our country, seventh and eighth-level qualifications are included in masters and doctoral programs in line with EQF.

-4.4.2.Advanced Manufacturing Qualifications offered by GEBKIM VET
+Advanced Manufacturing Qualifications offered by GEBKIM VET